yoshi151/NodeMCU-Control-Fan-With-Relay/README.md

 step 4: Now you need to dowload BLYNK library.
 All you need to do is go to https://www.blynk.cc/getting-started/ and then click on the button DOWNLOAD BLYNK LIBRARY.
 And download Blynk_Release_v0.5.4.zip(other version is fine).

 step 5: Open it(.zip file) you will find two folder call librarys and tools .Then open a new folder.
-Go to your Arduino folder mine is in /Home .Now when you open it.You will find a folder call Library.Then move the Blynks library(both of them)to the Arduino folder.
+Go to your Arduino folder mine is in /Home .Now when you open it.You will find a folder call Librarys.Then move the Blynks library(both of them)to the Arduino folder.
 //Now you finish the installation

 step 6: Open Arduino IDE and copy the code from above and paste it on Arduino IDE make sure that your board is NodeMCU 0.9 or 0.10 ,the upload speed is 115200(in Tools) and there a Blynk library in your Arduino library by open Sketch > include library